-This is where the Bird Protection Fund steps in – a collaboration between the Natural Resources Foundation of Wisconsin, Wisconsin Bird Conservation Initiative, and the Wisconsin Department of Natural Resources.
+This is where the Bird Protection Fund steps in – a collaboration between the Natural Resources Foundation of Wisconsin, Wisconsin Bird Conservation Partnership, and the Wisconsin Department of Natural Resources.

 Since the fund was created in 2009 it has given out over $1 million towards bird conservation efforts.
 Projects range from habitat recovery to research.